wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

 1. When the deployment is completed, click **Go to Resource**.

-1. In the **Protected items** section select **Backup items**.
-Notice the vault does not yet contain any backups.

 **Check your learning**
  + Can you create and configure a Recovery Service vault?
  + Can you determine which protected items are in the vault?

-## Learn more with self-paced training

-+ [Introduction to Azure Backup](https://learn.microsoft.com/training/modules/intro-to-azure-backup/).
-Describe how the features of Azure Backup work to provide backup solutions for your needs.
-+ [Protect your virtual machines by using Azure Backup](https://learn.microsoft.com/training/modules/protect-virtual-machines-with-azure-backup/).
-Use Azure Backup to help protect on-premises servers, virtual machines, SQL Server, Azure file shares, and other workloads.

 ## Key takeaways

 Congratulations on completing the exercise.
 Here are the main takeaways:

 + A Recovery Services vault stores your backup data and minimizes management overhead.
-+ Azure Backup service provides simple, secure, and cost-effective solutions to back up and recover your data.
-+ Azure Backup can protect on-premises and cloud resources including virtual machines and file shares.